Roman Catholic Diocese of Orange: 1700 to 1840

-After the Mexican War of Independence, the new Mexican Government in 1835 secularized all of the missions in coastal California, including San Juan Capistrano.
+After the end of the Mexican War of Independence in 1821, Mexico took control of Alta California.
+The Mexican Government in 1835 secularized all of the missions in coastal California, including San Juan Capistrano.

 In 1840, Pope Gregory XVI set up the Diocese of California.
 California.
 The new diocese included both Alta California and Baja California.
 Gregory XVI set the episcopal see at present-day San Diego in Alta California.
 The first bishop of the new diocese was Francisco Garcia Diego y Moreno.
 Moreno designated the Mission Santa Barbara in Santa Barbara as his pro-cathedral.